mfolker/UK_Spatial_Search_Data_Cleaner/README.md

 - A couple of classes that you can use in other projects for example a simple CSV reader

 I hope this is of some use to someone.
 Please feel free to message me at matthew.folker@gmail.com if you have any questions.

+If you would like to work on another project with this data, myself and a colleague have one in mind.
+Again, please feel free to get in contact.